As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

 And a book description is really just sales copy.

-It goes without saying that a conversion rate-optimized Amazon book description will increase your sales, but did you know, it will also increase the organic rankings of your book in the Amazon algorithm?
+It goes without saying that an optimized Amazon book description will increase your sales, but did you know, it will also increase the organic rankings of your book in the Amazon algorithm?

 Why?

-Amazon’s organic search algorithm has several different data points it looks at, with the conversion rate of the product being one of them.
+Amazon’s organic search algorithm has several different data points it looks at, with the conversion rate (the number of readers who click on the book and buy it) of the product being one of them.

-This also means an author with a poorly optimized book description will not sell as much as they could, leading to their book falling in the rankings and therefore, selling fewer books.
+This also means an author with a poorly optimized book description will not sell as many as they could, leading to their book falling in the rankings and therefore, selling fewer books.

 Now that you have an idea of just how important an Amazon book description is, let’s dive into some examples of how to create a high-converting description.